 The policies that we offer also insure your property on a replacement cost basis, rather than cash value.
 Simply speaking, this means that if your phone is stolen, we’ll replace it with a new one of similar kind and quality—no deductions for depreciation.

 You will still need to pay a deductible, though.
 But, with Square One, even this is easy; you can select a deductible that you’re comfortable with when you buy a policy.

 And the best part?
 In addition to personal property coverage, you’ll also receive Square One’s comprehensive protection for your home and your liability exposures.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

-That depends on what kind of smartwatch you own.
-Check your policy for details, as some will be classified as jewellery, some as electronic devices.
-At Square One, we classify any device that is used to adorn the body as jewellery.
-So, your Apple Watch, your Samsung Galaxy Watch, or your Fossil Smartwatch would be classified as jewellery.
-Since not everyone needs jewellery coverage, Square One doesn’t include it by default, so be sure to add this coverage if you’d like to protect one of these devices.
-On the other hand, simple devices that are worn around the wrist (such as a Fitbit or a step tracker) will be classified as Personal Property, and therefore automatically included under your Personal Property coverage.
+At Square One, we classify any device that is used to adorn the body as jewellery—including all smartwatches.
+We don’t include jewellery coverage by default, but you can easily add it to your policy if you need it.
+Note that simple devices that are worn around the wrist (such as a Fitbit or a step tracker) are classified as Personal Property, and therefore automatically included under your Personal Property coverage.